Suraj-Samgir/Socket-Programming/README.md

 # Socket Programming Projects

 This repository contains various socket programming projects including file transfer and chat applications.
 Each project demonstrates the use of sockets for communication between devices over a network.
-The projects are implemented in [insert programming language(s) here].
+The projects are implemented in C language.

 ## Table of Contents